 As the industry prepares to feel the knock-on effect of increased new car sales between 2015 and 2017, there will be a higher availability of work for MOT testers, meaning higher salaries, and added job security due to a higher frequency of jobs.

-If you are looking to take an MOT testing course, you must:
+If you are looking to take an MOT training course, you must:

 - Have a valid full UK driving license for the type of vehicle you would like to test.